CiscoTestAutomation/jenkins_executor_plugin/README.md

 - [pyATS Jenkins Report Plugin](https://github.com/CiscoTestAutomation/jenkins_report_plugin)

 ## Feature Highlights
-* Running one or more S3-based jobs as a Jenkins build step
+* Running one or more Xpresso-based jobs as one or few Jenkins build steps
 * Waiting for jobs to finish (sync), or launch-and-forget (async) support

 ## Workflow